3 of My First Sex Toys (and Better Alternatives I Should Have Gotten Instead)

 The Silicone Willy's 8" Remote Control's cost is comparable to big "realistic" vibrating dildos on the market.
 Heck, it costs less than some of the TPE, TPR, and "Cyberskin" vibrators I've seen.
 But it's totally body-safe and will last way longer.

 AND it's thick AF (1.75" diameter) to clench around intensely when I come, but with a forgiving outer layer.
 It's one of many affordable options from Blush for someone looking to level up in size.
 I was already pretty comfortable with penetration by the time I used sex toys, so this would have been fine for me.

 The vibrations are pretty weak by my finicky standards, but you know what?
 For a BIG, realistic dildo, I'm okay with that.
-Even if you don't turn on the vibrations, $45 at the time of posting is still, in my opinion, a fair price for the Silicone Willy's 8", considering how girthy it is.
+It was fairly priced for a girthy silicone dildo.